Skip to main content

 What is an employee reference letter?

-An employee reference letter is essentially an endorsement of a candidate’s skills and experience.
-McKinsey asserts 70% of frontline employees have applied for career advancement opportunities with their current employer or different companies, and all of these employees will have needed a good reference from their previous employer to find a suitable new role.
+McKinsey asserts that 70% of frontline employees have applied for career advancement opportunities with their current employer or different companies, many of whom require strong references to secure new roles.

 Why is a reference letter important?

-How to write an employee reference letter?
+How to write a reference letter for an employee leaving your organisation

 Consider if you can produce a positive reference